Caleb Lawson begins his seventh season as a full-time assistant men’s basketball coach and ninth overall at Washington University in St. Louis.

 Lawson was promoted to a full-time assistant coach on May 4, 2009, after spending two seasons as a part-time assistant.
 He also is in his second year of serving as the travel coordinator for the Department of Athletics.

 Lawson’s first season as a full-time assistant coach in 2009-10 saw the Bears post a 24-3 overall record, and capture their ninth University Athletic Association (UAA) title in school history.
-Washington U. also advanced to the second round of the NCAA Tournament.
+WashU also advanced to the second round of the NCAA Tournament.

-in 2013-14, Washington U. posted a 24-3 overall record and made an appearance in the second round of the NCAA Tournament for the third straight year.
+In 2013-14, WashU posted a 24-3 overall record and made an appearance in the second round of the NCAA Tournament for the third straight year.
 The Bears also won the UAA title for the third straight season with a 14-0 mark, the fourth undefeated season in UAA history.

 Lawson was a part-time assistant during the 2008-09 season after spending the 2007-08 season as a graduate assistant coach at Division I Austin Peay State University.

 The Governors posted a 24-10 overall record, won the Ohio Valley Conference (OVC) Tournament Championship, and advanced to the NCAA Tournament.

 He was also an assistant coach at Washington University during the 2006-07 season.
 In his six seasons on Mark Edwards’ staff, the Bears have compiled a 132-36 (.786) record, captured four UAA championships, made three trips to the Final Four, and won the 2009 NCAA Division III National Championship.

 Lawson also spent three years as an assistant coach at Maryville University, winning two St. Louis Intercollegiate Athletic Conference (SLIAC) Tournament Championships and participating in two NCAA Tournaments.